Modeling, control, and stiffness regulation of layer jamming-based continuum robots: Dynamic Modeling

 \subsection{Preliminary of Jamming-free Model}

+In this section, we provide a brief overview of the dynamical model of continuum robots \emph{without} layer jamming.
+In the subsequent sections, we will explore the dynamic modeling of LJ-based continuum robots.

-In our previous work \cite{YIetal23}, we consider the control-oriented modeling of a class of underactuated tendon-driven continuum robots.
-A high-dimensional rigid link model is used to approximate the dynamical behavior of continuum robots as follows:
+We consider the control-oriented modeling of a class of underactuated tendon-driven continuum robots and concentrate on the two-dimensional case.
+A rigid link model is used to approximate the dynamical behavior of continuum robots as follows \cite{FRAGAR,YIetal23}: